annoldervoll/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a test repo
+repo for The Data Scientist's Toolbox Coursera course